RECREATION

 RESTAURANTS

-Dining in the Berkshires is a series of undiscovered surprises that often surpasses the highest expectations.
-A crossroads of culture, the Berkshires attracts chefs and restaurateurs who are, in no uncertain terms, artists in their own right.
-The farm-to-table movement is alive and well in the Berkshires so diners get the chance to sample a variety of local produce, cheeses, meats and more.
-Ask the locals to name their favorite Berkshire restaurants and you’ll end up with a lengthy list of worthy choices.
+Dining in the Berkshires is a series of undiscovered surprises that often surpass the highest expectations.
+The Berkshires attracts chefs and restaurateurs who are artists in their own right.
+The farm-to-table movement is alive and well, so diners get to sample a variety of local produce, cheeses, meats and more.
+Ask the locals to name their favorite Berkshire restaurants, and you’ll end up with a lengthy list of worthy choices.

 THE TOWN OF OTIS

-The Town of Otis is located in the southeast portion of Berkshire County, nestled quaintly along several lakes and ponds, against gentle slopes of the Berkshire Range, and in the Farmington River Valley.
+The Town of Otis is located in the southeast portion of Berkshire County, nestled along several lakes and ponds.
+It sits in the Farmington River Valley against gentle slopes of the Berkshire Range,.
 Otis was established as a town in 1810.
-It has a diverse landscape with elevations rising to more than 1,900 feet, a large water body reservoir, and open space lands.
-The Town is a haven for outdoor recreation having pleasant forests, open fields, cool streams, deep ponds and lakes, and nurturing wetlands.
+It has a diverse landscape with elevations rising to more than 1,900 feet and the largest reservoir in the State of Massachusetts.
+The town is a haven for outdoor recreation having pleasant forests, open fields, cool streams, deep ponds and lakes and many wetlands.